EliLillyCo/pytest-wdl/docs/source/manual.md

 #### Cromwell

-* `inputs_file`: Specify the inputs.json file to use, or the path to the inputs.json file to write, instead of a temp file.
-* `imports_file`: Specify the imports file to use, or the path to the imports zip file to write, instead of a temp file.
-By default, all WDL files under the test context directory are imported if an `import_paths.txt` file is not provided.
+* `imports_file`: Instead of specifying the imports file, this can also be the path to the imports zip file to write, instead of a temp file.
 * `java_args`: Override the default Java arguments.
 * `cromwell_args`: Override the default Cromwell arguments.

 #### Miniwdl

 * `task_name`: Name of the task to run, e.g. for a WDL file that does not have a workflow.
 This takes precedence over `workflow_name`.

-* `inputs_file`: Specify the inputs.json file to use, or the path to the inputs.json file to write, instead of a temp file.
+#### dxWDL

+* `project_id`: ID of the project where the workflow will be built.
+Defaults to the currently selected project.
+You can also specify different projects for workflows and data using `workflow_project_id` and `data_project_id` varaibles.
+* `folder`: The folder within the project where the workflow will be built.
+Defaults to '/'.
+You can also specify different folders for workflows and data using `workflow_folder_id` and `data_folder_id` varaibles.
+* `stage_id`: Stage ID to use when inputs don't come prefixed with the stage.
+Defaults to "stage-common".
+* `force`: Boolean; whether to force the workflow to be built even if the WDL file has not changed since the last build.
+* `archive`: Boolean; whether to archive existing applets/workflows (True) or overwrite them (False).
+Defaults to True.
+* `extras`: Extras file to use when building the workflow.

 ## Configuration